Forthcoming from Bloomsbury

 The Mess That Made Them

-The Mess That Made Them is a book about what happens when things fall apart and what we really mean when we talk about genius.
-Drawing from the lives of artists, writers, and composers, it shows that persistence, not perfection, drives lasting work.
-The stories here look past easy myths and show how real creativity survives uncertainty, failure, and loss.
+What happens when things fall apart—and what do we really mean when we talk about genius?
+The Mess That Made Them: How History’s Greatest Artists Failed, Floundered, and Made Something Brilliant Anyway is a book about persistence, not perfection.
+Drawing from the lives of artists, writers, and composers, it shows how creativity survives uncertainty, failure, and loss.

 Yeah, but what’s it about?